-The 70% rule doesn’t always work in every market.
-If you are buying a home in a seller’s market, where home prices are soaring and buyers are snatching up homes quickly, an owner might not accept your offer, even if you arrived at it by using the 70% rule.
+The 70% rule doesn’t work in every market.
+If you’re buying a home in a seller’s market where home prices are soaring and buyers are snatching up homes quickly, an owner might not accept your offer even if you arrived at it by using the 70% rule.

 What Are Conservative Numbers And Why Should Investors Use Them?

 In this context, “conservative” means planning for the worst-case scenario.
 This is helpful when estimating repair costs.
-You might think it will only cost $50,000 to renovate the home you want to buy.
+For example, you might think it will only cost $50,000 to renovate the home you want to buy.
 But what if there are delays with subcontractors?
 What if you discover additional problems when you rip open your new home’s walls?
-What if material costs rise?
+What if material costs rise during the renovation?

 Plenty can go wrong with renovating a home.
-It’s important to plan for delays and cost increases when you take on any renovation project, and to include these possible higher costs in your repair budget.
+It’s important to plan for delays and cost increases when you take on any renovation project.
+It’s also paramount to include these potentially higher costs in your repair budget.
 If you think repairs will cost $50,000, you might want to budget $70,000 to give yourself a financial cushion.

-The same holds true when estimating your home’s after-repair value.
-You might think your home, after renovations, will sell for $200,000.
+The same holds true when estimating your home’s ARV.
+You might think your home will sell for $200,000 after renovations.
 But what if demand cools while you’re renovating?
 What if other nearby properties hit the market with lower price tags?
 These unknowns could cause your home’s after-repair value to fall.

 Again, it’s important to plan for the worst when estimating the final sales price of your renovated home.
-Maybe you expect your home to sell for $200,000, but budget as if your home will only sell for $180,000.
-Again, this gives you a financial cushion.
+Maybe you expect your home to sell for $200,000 but budget as if your home will only sell for $180,000.

-But you're not done yet.
-You still must subtract your anticipated renovation and repair costs.
-Say you estimate that it will take $40,000 to renovate your new home before you resell it.
+Then, you’ll subtract your anticipated renovation and repair costs.
+Let’s say you estimate it will take $40,000 to renovate your new home before you resell it.
 Subtract that $40,000 from the $154,000 figure and you are left with $114,000.
 That figure is the estimated maximum price you should spend on your new home, according to the 70% rule.

-To make the 70% rule as effective as possible, it’s important to be realistic with both your after-repair value and your estimate of how much repairs will cost.
-If you estimate that you can sell your home for $220,000 after repairs but the market says that most properties in the neighborhood are selling for just $190,000, you might not make the profit you expect.
-Or maybe you estimate that repairs will cost $40,000, but when it’s actually time to renovate, you spend $60,000.
-That extra $20,000 you’ve spent will again eat into your profits.
+To make the 70% rule as effective as possible, it’s important to be realistic with both your after-repair value and your estimate of repair costs.
+If you estimate that you can sell your home for $220,000 after repairs but the market says most properties in the neighborhood are selling for just $190,000, you might not make the profit you expect.
+Or maybe you estimate repairs will cost $40,000 but when it’s actually time to renovate, you spend $60,000.
+That extra $20,000 you’ve spent will eat into your profit.

 It’s important to work with real estate agents, home inspectors and contractors when flipping a home.
 They can guide you to a more accurate assessment of how much your home will cost to repair and how much it might fetch when it’s time to sell.

-The 70% rule doesn’t work as well if you want to buy a home and hold onto it for years, renting it out while you wait for it to increase in value.
-That’s because it’s difficult to guess how much a home will be worth in the future.
-And if you can’t accurately predict a home’s after-repair value, the 70% rule loses its value.
+The 70% rule doesn’t work as well if you want to buy a home and hold onto it for years, perhaps renting it out while you wait for its value to increase.
+It’s difficult to guess how much a home will be worth in the future, and if you can’t accurately predict a home’s after-repair value, the 70% rule loses its value.

 How do I calculate ARV?

-The biggest challenge with this rule is coming up with an accurate figure when you calculate ARV.
-If you overestimate your home’s after-repair value, you could watch your profits dwindle as you are forced to sell the property for a lower sales price.
+The biggest challenge with the 70% rule is coming up with an accurate figure when you calculate ARV.
+If you overestimate your home’s after-repair value, you could watch your profit dwindle as you’re forced to sell the property for a lower sales price.